reciprocal-space/Web-Scraper/README.md

 Web scraper using scrapy.
 Scraper follows the input link uses xpath selectors to find specific elements on the page.
-Results are input into an excel database.
+Results are input into an csv sheet.